ahsannawazch/ai-blog-assistant/README.md

 # 🤖 AI Blog Assistant
 > An end-to-end LLM-powered research & writing companion that turns any topic into a polished, SEO-ready blog post.
+It fetches real world data using tavily to use upto date information for the blog.
+The assistant mimics how  a human content writer would plan, research and execulte a blog post.
+Each node is assigned a defined role in the workflow to get a coherent blog.

 ---